• Skip to primary navigation

 The complete instructions can be found below, but to make this classic banana pudding, you’ll heat the milk and gradually incorporate the eggs (temporing) so they don’t scramble.
 Then, you’ll cook the pudding on the stove for a few minutes until it thickens.

-The pudding needs to be refrigerated for several hours before assembling, so plan ahead.
+This old fashioned banana pudding recipe needs to be refrigerated for several hours before assembling, so plan ahead.
 Once it’s cooled and the pudding has set, you’ll layer the pudding, bananas, and vanilla wafers in a dish.

 Banana pudding layered in a wine glass.